Bios4Biol/intronSeeker/INSTALL.md

 IntronSeeker requires Python version 3.6 or above.
 You don't need to change your Python version because this is managed by your Conda environment.

-It also needs Python packages and external softwares to work correctly (all these dependancies and their versions are detailed in the file requirements.txt).
+It also needs Python packages and external softwares to work correctly (all these dependencies and their versions are detailed in the file requirements.txt).
 So, to make install easier, a conda enviromnent (grinder excluded) has been created  : Conda environment
 (it is the [environment.yml](https://forgemia.inra.fr/emilien.lasguignes/intronSeeker/-/blob/master/config/environment.yml) file)